What can I do to lower my risk of CAD?

 - Ask your doctor about taking a low dose of aspirin each day.
 Aspirin helps prevent CAD, but taking it also has some risks.

-Your body will need time to respond to the changes you've made.
+Rest assured that these lifestyle changes will lower your CAD risk, even if you don’t feel any different.
+Your body will also need time to respond to the changes you've made.
 Your doctor will watch your progress.
-If your cholesterol level hasn't improved after you've made changes for a few months, your doctor may prescribe medicine to lower your cholesterol.
+For example, if your cholesterol level hasn't improved after you've made changes for a few months, your doctor may prescribe medicine to lower your cholesterol.
 However, you will still need to keep up the healthy lifestyle changes you've started to help the medicine work.

 Written by familydoctor.org editorial staff